 Lower Blepharoplasty Cost

-Lower blepharoplasty procedures tend to be more expensive than procedures performed on the upper eyelids due to the fact they tend to be more complex and also often require a general anesthetic which will add to the cost.
+Lower blepharoplasty procedures tend to be more expensive than procedures performed on the upper eyelids due to the fact they tend to be more complex and also often require a general anaesthetic which will add to the cost.
 This procedure is generally performed to improve the appearance of a patient’s under-eye bags by reducing puffiness or tightening the skin directly under the eye.

 Since this procedure is very unlikely to be covered by insurance it tends to cost at the higher end of the average price range provided by RealSelf.
 They state that the average cost range is between $75 and $9,200.